-SQL Reporting is a Windows Azure service for building reports in SQL Azure; it is an equivalent to standard (non-cloud) SQL Server Reporting Services.
+SQL Reporting is a Microsoft Azure service for building reports in SQL Azure; it is an equivalent to standard (non-cloud) SQL Server Reporting Services.
 At first glance, both services appear to provide the same support for developing reports, while SQL Reporting is much cheaper than the common SSRS.
 Let's see if this is true.

 Both solutions can be used for creating multi-tenant scenarios where a server is used by multiple users.
 Likewise, both solutions can be used in integration with a database running both a common SQL Server and SQL Azure.

-As an example, let's take several abstract customers whose web services are located in the Windows Azure cloud and handle a certain number of clients.
+As an example, let's take several abstract customers whose web services are located in the Microsoft Azure cloud and handle a certain number of clients.
 See the costs of both solutions in the table below.

 * - SQL Reporting allows you to generate 30 reports per calculation hour at the price of $0.16.